Domaine Sainte Cécile du Parc

 Domaine Sainte Cecile du Parc hand harvest the grapes when they are at their peak ripeness, with close observations to maximise the flavours and tannins.
 Each of their wines are tested in laboratories with regular testing to ensure this.
 They also use hard cane pruning to help be as respectful to the land as possible, and to improve air movement through the vineyard.

-From Autumn 2018, we will be offering 2 red wines, their Notes Franches, which made up from Cabernet-Franc and their Sonatina, which made from Syrah and Grenache.
+From Autumn 2018, we will be offering 2 red wines, their Notes Franches, which is made up from Cabernet-Franc and their Sonatina, which is made from Syrah and Grenache.
 We will also have their Notes Pures white wine, made from Sauvignon Blanc and Sauvignon Gris.

 On the magnificent hillside terraces above Montpeyroux, Villa Dondona is an organic vineyard owned by a British artist and a French doctor transformed into winemakers.
 Although growing on this hillside may be viewed as a challenge, Domaine Villa Dondona embrace the challenge and enjoy the variety and character this brings to their wine making.
 The main grape varieties grown here are Grenache, Mourvèdre and Syrah.